A1R0NHZ/A1R0NHZ.github.io/_pages/about.md

 - *2023.03*, Guest Speaker, Cyber Conference 2023 hosted by the Tamil Nadu Police Department, where I presented on cybersecurity advancements and practices.

 # 📖 Educations
 - *2022.08 - 2025.07 (now)*, Bachelor of Science (Honors), Major in Robotics and Artificial Intelligence; Minors in Mathematics, Physics, Electrical.
-AMET (Academy of Maritime Education and Training) University, Chennai, Tamil Nadu, India. `Coursework Project:` Developed "Rishiverse," an AI-driven chatbot for aviation queries using deep learning and NLP.
+AMET (Academy of Maritime Education and Training) University, Chennai, Tamil Nadu, India. `Coursework Project:` Developed "Rishiverse," an AI-driven chatbot for aviation queries using deep learning and NLP, LLM-Based Intelligent Detection of Flagged Content for Secure and Safe Online Environments

 # 💬 Invited Talks
 - *2023.03*, Cyber Conference 2023, Tamil Nadu Police Department — Presented on advancements and best practices in cybersecurity.